 - Making decisions regarding a course's credit value and transferring credits.

-- Making sure that the Research and Education Board receives a complete application regarding the public defence of doctoral thesis/licentiate seminar.
+- Making sure that the Committee for Doctoral Education receives a complete application regarding the public defence of doctoral thesis/licentiate seminar.
 This includes documentation presented by the principal supervisor, such as a justification of the choice of the examination board or the examiner and opponent, and a supervisor declaration (regarding defence of a doctoral thesis).

 A doctoral student who requests it, have the right to change supervisor according to the Higher Education Ordinance.